 The Respite Program Act authorizes the Illinois Department on Aging (IDoA) to administer a respite program of assistance to persons in need and to deter the institutionalization of frail or disabled adults.
-The Respite Program Act also authorizes IDoA to make grants to or contract with Area Agencies on Aging and other appropriate community-based organizations to provide respite care under the Act.
+The Respite Program Act also authorizes IDoA to make grants to or contract with Area Agencies on Aging (AAAs) and other appropriate community-based organizations to provide respite care under the Act.

-State of Illinois funds have not been appropriated for the establishment of a state-funded respite program.
-The Department receives federal funds to provide respite care through two sources: Title III-B and Title III-E of the Older Americans Act.
+Historically, State of Illinois funds have not been appropriated for the establishment of a state-funded respite program; however, the State of Illinois has recently awarded funding for caregiver support services, beginning in fiscal year 2023.
+IDoA currently receives federal funds to provide respite care through two sources: Title III-B and Title III-E of the Older Americans Act.
 Title III-E (National Family Caregiver Support Program) provides funding which is distributed to the 13 Area Agencies on Aging (AAA) in Illinois.
-The program, established in 2000 under Title III-E of the Older Americans Act, provides funding to states based on their share of the population aged 70 and over to fund a range of supports that assist family and informal caregivers to care for an older person at home for as long as possible.
+The program, established in 2000 under Title III-E of the Older Americans Act, provides funding to states, based on their share of the population aged 70 and over, to fund a range of supports that assist family and informal caregivers to care for an older person at home for as long as possible.

-The Respite Program Act also requires that the IDoA submit an annual report to the Governor and the General Assembly detailing the progress of the respite care services provided under this Act.
-This report is based on respite services provided with federal Older Americans Act (OAA) funding, since state funds have not been appropriated to provide respite services under the Respite Program Act.
+The Respite Program Act also requires that IDoA submit an annual report to the Governor and the General Assembly detailing the progress of the respite care services provided under this Act.
+This report is based on respite services provided with federal Older Americans Act (OAA) funding, since state funds had not yet been appropriated in FY 2022 to provide respite services under the Respite Program Act.